lammps/lammps/doc/src/molecule.rst

 Each section is listed below in alphabetic order.
 The format of each section is described including the number of lines it must contain and rules (if any) for whether it can appear in the data file.
-For per- atom sections, entries should be numbered from 1 to Natoms, where Natoms is the number of atoms in the template.
+For per- atom sections, entries should be numbered from 1 to Natoms (where Natoms is the number of atoms in the template), indicating which atom (or bond, etc) the entry applies to.

 ----------